Book your place for the NLA Annual Lunch 2018, taking place on Wednesday 4 July at the Guildhall.

 Projects that are designed to improve the health and wellbeing of Londoners, young and old, from healthcare facilities to housing for an ageing population.

-From office interiors to co-working hubs to affordable workspaces for making and manufacturing, new projects that create inspiring working environments while supporting London’s diverse economy.
+From co-working hubs to affordable workplaces to industrial units, new projects that create inspiring working environments while supporting London’s diverse economy.

-The Mayor’s Prize will be awarded in association with the Mayor of London to the project that best reflects the Mayor’s ambition for ‘good growth’ as expressed in A City for All Londoners.
-Selected from submissions across all categories, it will recognise projects that actively seek to maximise outcomes across the three key areas of empowering people, regenerating places and growing prosperity.
+The Mayor’s Prize will be awarded, in association with the Mayor of London, to the project that best reflects the Mayor’s ambition for ‘Supporting Diversity’ as expressed through the Good Growth by Design programme.
+Selected from submissions across all categories, it will award a project that is actively designed for different needs, and promoted a built environment for all Londoners.